How smart weartech can solve real healthcare problems

-In large hospitals, navigating the facilities can pose a challenge, specifically since GPS features on smartphones don't work indoors or help in locating a particular room.
+In large hospitals, navigating the facilities can pose a challenge, specifically since GPS features on smartphones don't work indoors or help locate a particular room.
 By placing smart beacons in various locations inside medical buildings or facilities, patients can use an app on their smartphone to navigate through the building instead of waiting for medical staff to assist them.

-Benefits of using smart weartech in healthcare
+Benefits of using intelligent wearables in Healthcare

 Disease prevention and health maintenance

-- While wearable devices are already widely used in sports for monitoring and tracking heart rate and activities, their application can extend to sports medicine.
+While wearable devices are widely used in sports for monitoring and tracking heart rate and activities, their application can extend to sports medicine.
 Tracking and monitoring indicators such as exhaustion, detecting heat stroke, or even an athlete's recovery rate can prevent the risks of overtraining, thereby improving performance and minimizing injury.

-- In many cancer survivors, sedentary behavior and physical inactivity are common, which can lead to obesity and negatively impact their long-term recovery.
+In many cancer survivors, sedentary behavior and physical inactivity are common, which can lead to obesity and negatively impact their long-term recovery.
 By providing intervention through reminders to increase physical activity and reduce sedentary behavior, these devices can make home-based rehabilitation more effective.

-Challenges of Smart Weartech in Healthcare
+Challenges of intelligent wearables in Healthcare

 Privacy and security